British Touring Car Championship: TOCA support package

 The TOCA Support Package consists of five main support championships, which support the championship at almost every round, along with several smaller championships supporting one or two events.
 All the support championships are either Single Make Championships or Formula racing.

 After previously supported the BTCC in the late 1990s and then in 2013 and 2014, the British Formula Ford Championship announced that it was folding to become the MSA Formula, the FIA's Formula 4 championship in the UK for the 2015 season.
 Known as F4 British Championship from 2016, the championship uses Mygale carbon-fibre monocoque chassis and a Ford 1.6L EcoBoost engine as used in the more modern Formula Ford cars.

 The Ginetta GT Supercup is a GT style, multi class championship.
 The main class is the G55 class, utilising Ginetta's G55 car.
 The second class, known as the G50 class, utilises the older and less powerful Ginetta G50.
 Most weekends in 2013 see three Supercup races with a few rounds hosting only two races.
 Ginetta also run a championship on the support package that caters for up and coming young talent in the form of the Ginetta Junior Championship.
 These 14- to 17-year-olds race in identical Ginetta G40J cars with strict regulations which help keep costs down.
-In 2013, the championship with run two races at all BTCC weekends.
+In 2013, the championship ran two races at all BTCC weekends.
+The Ginetta Championships left TOCA and are now on the British GT support bill.

 Out of all the current support series, the Porsche Carrera Cup GB is the longest serving support championship.
 Drivers compete in identical Porsche 911 GT3 Cup (Type 997) cars which produce 450 bhp.
 The three tier championship splits drivers according to their racing experience.
 Professional drivers compete in the Pro class, with semi-professional and amateur drivers racing in either Pro-Am1 or Pro-Am2.
 From 2013, the Carrera Cup has held two races at each BTCC meeting.

 Finally, the Renault Clio Cup UK allows aspiring touring car drivers to showcase their talent in this single make series, utilising Clio Renaultsport 200 cars.
 The championship awards three different titles for drivers.
 Along with the overall drivers' championship, younger rookie drivers can chase points for the Graduate Cup and older gentlemen drivers can seek points for the Masters Cup.
 During 2013, the Clio Cup will hold two races at all BTCC weekends except the rounds at Croft and Knockhill.

 For 2020, the Renault Clio Cup UK has been replaced by the Mini Challenge, which joins from the British GT package.
 The Clio Cup has joined the British GT Package instead.